HomeNewsletter IndexView Shopping BarrowRequest the Guide

 • Check the lower trunks of your apple trees for woolly apple aphid; destroy any colonies by painting with methylated spirits.
 Remove any corrugated cardboard bands that have been in place to trap codling moth caterpillars and burn.
 Check ladders and fruit boxes and destroy any cocooned caterpillars.
 Try to keep poultry under the trees for a few weeks to clean up the area.
 Check stored apples regularly.

-• Plant new citrus trees in May/June, always remove fruit before planting, or better still select trees without fruit for more vigour.
-Do not fertilise young trees until 3-4 months after planting.
+• In warmer areas plant new citrus trees in May - June; always remove any fruit before planting, or better still select trees without fruit for more vigour.
+Do not fertilise young trees until 3 - 4 months after planting.

 • Winter is the time when the old saying ‘an ounce of prevention is worth a pound of cure’ certainly applies.
 Give your garden a good cleanup; collect fallen fruit, rake leaves and collect weeds for compost, clean out old piles of wood or wire (don’t forget to wear your gumboots and garden gloves).
 Reducing over-wintering sites for pests and diseases in this way will have benefits later.